 ❌ Amount of water required depends on what you’re warming

-The Mam Electric Baby Bottle Steriliser and Express Bottle Warmer is a complete package for sterilising, defrosting and warming your baby’s milk and food.
+The Mam Electric Baby Bottle Steriliser and Express Bottle Warmer is a complete package for sterilising, defrosting, and warming your baby’s milk and food.
 The ‘keep warm’ programme keeps the contents warm for up to 45 minutes.
-It has an electric steam sterilising unit, which sterilises items in seven minutes.
+The electric steam sterilising unit sterilises items in seven minutes.
 Items stay sterile for 48 hours.
 It also has a detachable microwave steam sterilising unit, which fits in standard microwaves, and is also suitable for cold water sterilisation.

-“You immediately feel like you are getting a lot for your money when you unbox this,” says Lauren Godfrey mum to Margot, 11 months.
-“There’s a lot of functionality, and it comes with lots of products included, whilst still being a compact unit that can fit into a pan drawer, cupboard or even sit unobtrusively on the kitchen counter.”
+“You immediately feel like you’re getting a lot for your money when you unbox this,” says our tester Lauren Godfrey, mum to Margot, 11 months.
+“There’s a lot of functionality, and it comes with lots of products included, whilst still being a compact unit that can fit into a kitchen drawer, cupboard or even sit unobtrusively on the kitchen counter.”

-Nevertheless, Lauren feels this is best suited to someone who primarily wants a steam steriliser, with occasional need for heating bottles.
-“The amount of water required to be added to the unit changes depending on what you are heating, which is a little confusing, and adds more time to warming up the milk,” she says.
-“However, it’s good that the heating process is so quick once the water has been added – it heats room temperature milk in just over two minutes, which is fantastically fast, and both the milk and bottle feel lovely and warm.”
+Nevertheless, Lauren feels this is best suited to someone who primarily wants a steam steriliser, with an occasional need for heating bottles.
+“The amount of water required to be added to the unit changes depending on what you’re heating, which is a little confusing, and adds more time to warming up the milk,” she says.
+“However, it’s good that the heating process is so quick once the water has been added.
+It heats room temperature milk in just over two minutes, which is fantastically fast, and both the milk and bottle feel lovely and warm.”